 What is a closed bridging loan?

 A closed bridging loan has a fixed repayment date.
-You know exactly when you will repay the loan because your exit strategy is already confirmed — for example, you have exchanged contracts on the sale of your current property and have a confirmed completion date, or your remortgage has been formally approved and a completion date is set.
+You know precisely when the loan will be repaid because your exit is already nailed down.
+Maybe you have exchanged contracts on the sale of your current home and have a confirmed completion date, or your remortgage has been formally approved with a completion date set.

 What is an open bridging loan?

-An open bridging loan does not have a fixed repayment date.
-You have an exit strategy — for example, you plan to sell your current home — but you do not yet have a confirmed date for when that will happen.
-The loan has a maximum term (usually 12 months), but you can repay it at any point within that period.
+An open bridging loan has no fixed repayment date.
+You still have an exit in mind, perhaps selling your current home, but you cannot yet put a firm date on it.
+The loan runs to a maximum term, usually 12 months, and you can clear it at any point before then.

 Rates and costs comparison